Leonidas

 ἀλλ᾿ ἴτον ἐξ ἀδύτοιο, κακοῖς δ᾿ἐπικίδνατε θυμόν.

 O wretched ones, why sit there?
 Leave—flee from the far edges of the earth, from your homes and the towering heights of the wheel-walled city.
 For neither shall the head remain steadfast, nor the body, nor the low-lying feet, nor indeed the hands, nor anything in between; all shall be undone beyond envy.
-For fire and piercing Ares cast it down, driving his Syrian-born chariot.And he shall destroy many other ramparts, not just yours alone; many temples of the immortals he shall too hand over to furious fire, those which even now, I suppose, stand streaming with sweat, trembling with dread; and upon their utmost roofs black blood is poured, foreseeing the compulsion of evil.
+For fire and piercing Ares cast it down, driving his Syrian-born chariot.And he shall destroy many other ramparts, not just yours alone; many temples of the immortals he shall also hand over to furious fire—those which even now, I suppose, stand streaming with sweat, trembling with dread.
+And upon their utmost roofs, black blood is poured, foreseeing the compulsion of evil.
 But go forth from the inner shrine, and steel your souls for these woes.

 When the Spartans asked her for an oracle, she responded by saying: